benpickles/js-model/README.markdown

 ## Linking data objects to UI elements

-JS-model allows you to listen to the lifecycle of objects, based on the events they trigger at different points.
+js-model allows you to listen to the lifecycle of objects, based on the events they trigger at different points.

 ### Collection events